Moving Up Moving On

 Children Support Workers

-MUMO employs two children’s support workers, with one based in each school.
-They can work one on one with children, or with small groups of children.
+MUMO employs two children’s support workers – one based in each school.
+They can work one on one with children, with small groups of children or with whole classes, aiming to support children, develop skills, improve lives and school experiences.
 Both are trained in lego therapy and use this is a key resource.
-Some of the activities include:
+Other activities include:

 - Literacy and numeracy support